-In a similar style to _"SuperTed" (1983)_ this features toys which have been thrown in a factory reject bin but come to life and have adventures.
+This features toys which have been thrown in a factory reject bin but come to life and have adventures.
 This time though they are dolls and, rather than becoming superheroes and saving ...

 This features toys which have been thrown in a factory reject bin but come to life and have adventures.
 This time though they are dolls and, rather than becoming superheroes and saving fellow beings, they show young viewers the important moral that even those who get rejected by others can still have funWritten by

 7 of 7 people found this review helpful.

 Was this review helpful to you?